Special Education Certification

 Any student who already holds a Pennsylvania teaching certificate and wants to add special education to that existing certificate will have to display competence in 8 different areas for a total of 24 graduate credits.
 Students will take the following:

 Students who complete the 27-hour certification program must obtain a "Recommendation for Endorsement" form from Dr. Mitchem.
 This form must be submitted with an application and a copy of your original teaching certificate to the Dean's office in Keystone Education.
 There is also a fee for this process.
-Contact Dr. Mitchem for specifics.
-Once all papers are submitted, Mentally/Physically Handicapped is added to your certificate.
+Contact Dr. Heh for specifics.
+Once all papers are submitted, Special Education is added to your certificate.
 This process takes 4-6 weeks.

 Students who complete the 27-hour program may go on to take 9 more credit hours and receive a master's degree.
 Certainly, this extra step is encouraged.
 Such students must contact the graduate office to change their status from "non-degree" to "degree."